 Kavli Trust is, together with AKTIV Against Cancer, an important supporter for Dr Lee W. Jones.
 Recently, Kavli Trust has established a research grant for Norwegian scientists to work alongside Lee W. Jones and his team at the Memorial Sloan Kettering Cancer Center (MSKCC).

-Elisabeth Edvardsen and Tormod Skogstad Nilsen have both had research visits financed by the Kavli Trusts’ cooperation with Active Against Cancer.
+Elisabeth Edvardsen and Tormod Skogstad Nilsen have both been visiting researchers financed through the Kavli Trusts’ cooperation with Active Against Cancer.
 Photo: Active Against Cancer

 Enjoyable research grant